 CF 560 Adult Formation and Discipleship.
-A biblical focus on ministering to adults, with a survey of adult psychological and developmental theories, goals in adult formation, developing adult learning designs, and discipleship models of adult enablement.
-Recommended background: CF500.
-MDiv core: MIN4
+A biblical focus on ministering to adults, with a survey of adult

-CF 565 Empowering the People of God.Explores practical ways in which all Christians can assist each other to understand their faith, deepen community, engender mutual ministry and integrate faith and life, and considers the implications of these for developing a lay spirituality and restructuring the church.
+CF 565 Empowering the People of God.
+Explores practical ways in which all Christians can assist each other to understand their faith, deepen community, engender mutual ministry and integrate faith and life, and considers the implications of these for developing a lay spirituality and restructuring the church.
 MDiv core: MIN1, MIN4